XingqiaoWang/https-github.com-XingqiaoWang-DeepCausality-LiverTox/README.md

 # Requirements and setup

-The proposed DeepCausality framework was exemplified based on BioBERT (BioBERT, https://github.com/dmis-lab/biobert) Python 3.6
+The proposed DeepCausality framework was exemplified based on BioBERT, we use model biobert_v1.1_pubmed (BioBERT, https://github.com/dmis-lab/biobert)
+Python 3.6
 TensorFlow version 1.15